Looking for our services? Call us at: +954-226-77-65

-Whether you’re an ecologist, a chef, a forager, a pharmacologist, a commercial grower, or a home gardener—this indispensable handbook will get you started, help your garden succeed, and make your mycological landscapes the envy of the neighborhood.
+Whether you’re an ecologist, a chef, a forager, a pharmacologist, a commercial grower, or a home gardener—this indispensable handbook will get you started.

 “This is a fascinating books for anyone wanting to truly broaden the range of plants they grow.” —Gardens Illustrated

 Moss is an extraordinary plant—it grows without roots, flowers, or stems.
-Despite being overlooked, in many ways, moss is perfect: it provides year-round color, excels in difficult climates, prevents soil erosion, and resists pests and disease.
+Despite being overlooked, in many ways, moss is perfect.

 Through a basic introduction to plant biology and ecology, you’ll learn how to design and grow a lush, thriving home garden by harnessing the power of plant layers and palettes defined by nature, not humans.